 It must be hard for you to understand why on earth anyone would sit in front of a screen and watch another person over the internet sitting in front of a screen playing video games.
 But how is that any different from watching someone playing sports?
 How is it different from watching talent competitions like American Idol or America’s Got Talent?
+This is esports.

 The gaming industry has cultivated technological and cultural changes in a variety of ways such as virtual reality, analytics, and job training.